2004- Gunnar Orn

 02.04.04 to 06.05.04

-In the 1980s, his artistic style aligned with Icelandic traditions, drawing inspiration from nature and the connection between humans and the environment.
-In recent years, he has developed a more abstract and spiritual style.
-His expression is less expressionistic and surrealistic, leaning more toward a meditative style where colors and forms create serene and dreamlike imagery.
-The colors are soft pastel tones, light, and transparent.
-A recurring motif in his works is a white oval, often smaller in the foreground, resembling either a face or a reverse footprint, thus oscillating between Örn's traditional motifs: human and nature.
-Gunnar Örn finds inspiration in meditation and from impressions from a trip to Greece, which left him with the sense of traveling back in time to his own creation.
-He describes this experience as a feeling of returning home, to the universe's origin—hence the exhibition's title—but also as a sense of being part of a larger whole, a harmony with the world.
+In the 1980s, his artistic style aligned with Icelandic traditions, drawing inspiration from nature and the relationship between humans and the environment.
+In later years, he developed a more abstract and spiritual approach.
+His expression became less expressionistic and surrealistic, leaning instead toward a meditative style in which colors and forms created serene and dreamlike imagery.
+The color palette consisted of soft pastel tones that were light and transparent.
+A recurring motif in his works was a white oval, often smaller in the foreground, resembling either a face or a reversed footprint, thereby oscillating between Örn’s traditional themes of humanity and nature.